 Good news!
 According to the people who shared this advice, you CAN buy your way into taking great photos.

 My own experience suggests otherwise.
-That's because I spent a LOT of money on some really nice gear, but that gear didn't come with instructions on how to make more artistic or beautiful photos.
-In fact, some of them were just blurry.
+That’s because I spent a LOT of money on some really nice gear, but that gear didn’t come with instructions on how to make more artistic or beautiful photos.
+Some of them were just blurry.

 The time to buy gear is when you need to solve a problem that your current equipment can’t handle.
 If you start with a camera and a 50mm lens, it’s a great combination to make some wonderful photos.
 Again, concentrate on your subject, get an interesting background and use good light.
 Tell a story.